discretize/discretize-guides/builds/guardian/condi-firebrand/index.md

 To keep up <Boon name="Quickness"/>:

 - Use <Skill name="Feel My Wrath"/> whenever ready
-- Use <Skill name="Restoring Reprieve"/> and <Skill name="Potent Haste"/> but leave one charge left (unless the fight is close to being over)
+- Use <Skill name="Restoring Reprieve"/> and <Skill name="Potent Haste"/> but leave one charge left (unless the fight is close to being over).
+Keep in mind that you can use <Skill name="Restoring Reprieve"/> only every seven seconds (<Trait name="liberatorsvow"/>)!
 - Only use these skills close to your allies - try to "puke" on them with the mantras
-- Keep in mind that Equiping/Stowing a Virtue grants you 3 seconds of <Boon name="quickness"/> every 8 seconds thanks to <Trait name="swift scholar"/>!
+- Keep in mind that equipping or stowing a tome grants you 3 seconds of <Boon name="quickness"/> every 8 seconds thanks to <Trait name="swift scholar"/>!

--DPS Rotation

 Tomes are very useful when no other skills are ready. <Skill name="Tome of Justice"/> also gets refreshed every time an enemy dies (works with anomalies at Artsariiv/Arkk, knights at MAMA and hallucinations at Siax).

 <Skill name="Tome of Courage"/> and <Skill name="Tome of Resolve"/> are great for high incoming damage scenarios.

 - <Skill name="Tome of Justice"/> (F1):
-  - reword as you use these skills for dps
+  - Skill 1: One stack of <Condition name="burning"/>
+  - Skill 2: Two stack of <Condition name="burning"/>
+  - Skill 3: An AoE pull
+  - Skill 4: High power damage skill, applies four stacks of <Condition name="burning"/>.
+  - Skill 5: Your bread and butter as <Specialization text="Condi Firebrand" name="firebrand"/>: Share Ashes of the Just with allies applying a magnitude of <Condition name="burning"/>.
 - <Skill name="Tome of Resolve"/> (F2):
   - Skill 2 is a party condition cleanse
   - Skill 3 grants <Boon name="Vigor"/>, <Boon name="Regeneration"/> and <Boon name="Swiftness"/>